act-rules/act-rules.github.io/_rules/heading-name-does-not-only-contain-spaces-ffd0e9.md

 #### Passed Example 4

-`h2` element has an `aria-label` that is relevant for the accessible name calculation.
+`h2` element has an accessible name through `aria-label` that is not only whitespace.

 ```html
 <h2 aria-label="Orange harvesting season"> </h2>